RumeelHussainbnb/CoreDAODocs/docs/Node/validator/validator-election.md

    - Bitcoin miners delegate a portion of their hash power by specifying their preferred Validators in the Bitcoin blocks they mine.
 This process integrates Bitcoin's mining power into Core Chain's security mechanism.

 3. **Validator Selection**:
-   - Validators are selected based on the total support they receive, calculated by combining staked tokens and delegated hash power.
-The selection equation is:
+   - Validators are selected based on the total support they receive, calculated by combining staked tokens (BTC and CORE) and delegated Bitcoin hash power.

-$$
-   Validator Score = \alpha * {Staked Tokens} + \beta * {Delegated Hash Power}
-$$

-   - In this equation, $\alpha$ and $\beta$ are weights assigned to staked tokens and delegated hash power, respectively, balancing their contributions to the election process.

 4. **Validator Set Formation**:
 A set of Validators is formed from those with the highest scores.
 This set is dynamically updated to reflect ongoing changes in stake delegations and hash power allocations.
 There are two steps involved in validator election.

 1. Hybrid scores are calculated for all validators in the network with the following equation.
-Before we added bitcoin staking, we calculated hybrid score for each validator with the following equation:
+The hybrid score for each validator is calculated based on the following formula:

-$$
- S = \frac{rHp}{tHp} * m + \frac{rSp}{tSp} * (1 - m)
-$$

-Where:

-* $rHp$ is the Bitcoin hash power delegated to a validator, measured as the total number of Bitcoin blocks with that validator’s information written into their coinbase transactions;
-* $tHp$ is the total hash power on Core Chain;
-* $rSp$ is the amount of CORE tokens delegated by CORE holders to that validator;
-* $tSp$ is the total stake on Core Chain;
-* $m$ is a dynamic weighting that adjusts over time to ensure a smooth transition during ramp up;

-With the implementation of staking, the new hybrid score is calculated with this equation:

 $$
  S = \frac{rHp}{tHp} * m + \frac{rSp + rBp * n}{tSp + tBp * n} * (1 - m)